kristiangoystdal/OV_Door/README.md

 ### Setup

-1. Download the installer directly from [Omega Verksted Installer](https://example.com/omega_verksted_installer.exe).
+1. Download the "Omega Verksted.zip" folder.
-2. Run `installer_omega_verksted.exe` to install the application.
+2. Unzip and run installer_omega_verksted.exe to install the application.
 Make sure to check the box to launch the application after installation if desired.

 ### Running the Application